luispedro/talk-scientific-communication/talk.md

 - Avoid _laundry lists_: "this is X, this is Y, this is Z, ...".
-Either you need more lack narrative structure (instead of "these are the results of X analysis", say "X analysis confirmed the hypothesis") or need to cut things out.
+Either you need more lack narrative structure (instead of "these are the results of X analysis", say "X analysis confirmed/disproved the hypothesis") or need to cut things out.

 ---